What Does a BI Analyst Do?

 Increasingly, the business world is becoming driven by data.
 Companies are using the data they collect to help anticipate trends, strategize, and become more efficient.
 They need professionals to help them interpret that data so they can make informed decisions.
 That’s where a business intelligence analyst comes in.

-Business intelligence analysts take collected business data and turn them into usable information, so business leaders and stakeholders can use that data to make informed strategic decisions.
+What is a BI Analyst?
+Business intelligence analysts take collected business data and turn it into usable information, so business leaders and stakeholders can use that data to make informed strategic decisions.
 A business intelligence analyst uses data to identify sources of lost revenue and inefficiencies, then shares that information with colleagues so they can create solutions.